nathtiekk/tp/docs/DeveloperGuide.md

 **MSS**

-1. Insurance Agent requests to list clients.
+1. Insurance Agent types the command to list clients.
 1. System shows a list of clients.
-1. Insurance Agent requests to delete a specific client.
+1. Insurance Agent types the command to delete a specific client.
 1. System deletes the client.

     Use case ends.